-Are you a beginner looking for a plant that is attractive and easy to care for?
+Are you a beginner looking for an attractive and easy plant to care for?
 Cupid Peperomia is the right choice for you.

-The perfect blend of beauty, uniqueness, and low-maintenance nature makes it one of the most adorned plants of all.
+The perfect blend of beauty, uniqueness, and low-maintenance nature makes it one of the most adorned plants.

-Although the plant is easy to care for, you need to meet its care standard to grow it successfully.
+Although the plant is easy to care for, you must meet its care standard to grow it successfully.

 The article answers all your whys’, Whats,’ and Hows’ relating to cupid Peperomia.